Rise in children getting treatment for eating disorders, psychiatrists warn

-There has been a 66% rise in children and young people receiving urgent eating disorder treatment since 2019, a Royal College has warned.
+There has been a 66 per cent rise in children and young people receiving urgent eating disorder treatment since 2019, a Royal College study has warned.

 Analysis of data by the Royal College of Psychiatrists also found a rise in people seeking help, with large numbers of those being children and teenagers.

-The NHS target for children and young people is for 95% of urgent patients to be seen within one week and routine patients to be seen within four weeks following a referral.
+The NHS target for children and young people is for 95 per cent of urgent patients to be seen within one week and routine patients to be seen within four weeks following a referral.

-Latest NHS estimates for quarter three of 2022/23 suggest 78% of patients are seen within a week and 81% within four weeks against this target.
+Latest NHS estimates for quarter three of 2022/23 suggest 78 per cent of patients are seen within a week and 81 per cent within four weeks against this target.

-Full figures from NHS trusts for quarter one of 2022/23 show 68% of patients were seen within a week and 69% within four weeks.
+Full figures from NHS trusts for quarter one of 2022/23 show 68 per cent of patients were seen within a week and 69 per cent within four weeks.

-Overall, the number of children and young people receiving urgent care has gone up by 66% for quarter one since 2019 – from 318 to 529 in quarter one of 2022/23.
+Overall, the number of children and young people receiving urgent care has gone up by 66 per cent for quarter one since 2019 – from 318 to 529 in quarter one of 2022/23.

-The Royal College of Psychiatrists said eating disorder services in England have been “flooded” with referrals for children and young people over the past three years, with around 50% more patients overall – both routine and urgent – requiring specialist services.
+The Royal College of Psychiatrists said eating disorder services in England have been “flooded” with referrals for children and young people over the past three years, with around 50 per cent more patients overall – both routine and urgent – requiring specialist services.

 The college warned there is a postcode lottery of care, with patients forced into long waits and at risk of becoming severely ill before starting treatment.